ammarhakim/apc523-2020/source/index.rst

 themselves and can't be covered in a single lecture like this.

-My general recommendation for new projects is to use modern C++ (i.e. use C++ language as standardized in 2011).
+My general recommendation for new projects is to use modern C++ (i.e. use C++ language as standardized in 2011 and after).
 Modern C++ is a very powerful language that has the right combination of high-level features and low-level control that can result in very flexible but optimized code.
 (Often, keeping a code flexible and ensuring it is efficient is difficult).
 Most newer large libraries being built are being written in C++ and it is a good to get familiar with the language.

 However, C++ is a difficult language to learn and very hard to use effectively.
 It is best to study good C++ code and apprentice to a